JellyBeans01/MusicTheory/README.md

-<center>Taught with a :heart: by Joran aka den Joe dikken!</center>
+Taught with a :heart: by Joran aka den Joe dikken! {align=center}